mhansen/graphviz-docs/doc/build.md

 These libraries (either static or dynamic) and their interface header files must already be on your system.
 It's OK if you install your own copies of these packages, though you may need to tell make or configure where to find them.
-Run "configure --help" for details.
+Run `configure --help` for details.

 On most Linux distributions these packages are already installed or installable from packages included in the distribution.
 You might need to